Exercise and Hypertension

-Resistance exercise (eg., weight-lifting, exercises using your body weight like push-ups and pull-ups, working out with stretch bands) is also helpful, but, some research shows that when people perform resistance exercise for a long time without any accompanying aerobic exercise, the compliance of their blood vessels gets worse.
-So, if you like resistance exercise, make sure to also perform some type of aerobic exercise regularly, too.
+As discussed above, when people perform resistance exercise for a long time without any accompanying aerobic exercise, the compliance of their blood vessels gets worse.
+But resistance exercise does not have to be avoided by people with hypertension.
+If you like resistance exercise, make sure to also perform some type of aerobic exercise regularly, too.

 The topic of exercising while taking drug therapy for hypertension is too complex to review here.
 Keep in mind that there are over 200 unique prescription drugs for the treatment of hypertension on the US market.
 Even reviewing them categorically (eg., diuretics, beta-blockers, ACE inhibitors, calcium-channel blockers, etc.) would be a lengthy discussion.
-One issue worth noting, however is that beta-blockers are often not a good choice for exercisers due to their ability to interfere with energy utilization and limit exercise heart rate (Reents S, 2000).
+However, one issue worth noting is that beta-blockers are often not a good choice for exercisers due to their interference with energy utilization and inhibitory effects on exercise heart rate (Reents S, 2000).
 Some clinicians feel that beta-blockers should be the last choice for patients who wish to exercise (Houston MC.
 1992).

-Regular Exercise Reduces the Need For BP Medications
+Regular Exercise Reduces the Need For Blood Pressure Medications

 Some studies have shown that regular exercise can reduce or even eliminate the need for antihypertensive medications (Ketelhut RG, et al. 2004).
 For example:

-• Running: In a study of patients with various degrees of hypertension conducted at the University of Florida, a daily running program made it possible for 24 out of 105 patients to discontinue their need for BP medications (Cade R, et al. 1984).
+• Running: In the University of Florida study, a daily running program made it possible for 24 out of 105 patients to completely discontinue their need for blood pressure medications (Cade R, et al. 1984).

-• Walking: An evaluation of walking revealed that as the distance and intensity of a walking session increased, the need for BP drugs decreased (Williams PT.
+• Walking: An evaluation of walking revealed that as the distance and intensity of a walking session increased, the need for blood pressure drugs decreased (Williams PT.
 2008).

 These studies are summarized in the table below: